-The bartenders here are good, and although you won’t find a range of speciality cocktails, they’re incredibly well-trained, and can whip up anything you ask for.
-The spirits selection is actually quite broad as well, with tequila and whiskey best represented.
+The bartenders here are good, and although you won’t find a menu of speciality cocktails, they’re incredibly well-trained, and can whip up anything you ask for.
+The spirits selection is quite broad as well, with tequila and whiskey best represented.
 Beer is the real star of the show here, though, with 28 different brews on tap.
 They pull a near-perfect Guinness – you can tell the owners are fans themselves.
 An assortment of local beers are represented (if you haven’t tried Anderson Valley Brewing Company or North Coast Brewing Company, this is a great place to get a taste), as are English and Irish lagers, and a handful of Belgians.

 On the weekends Patterson’s does a brunch from 10am to 2pm, with omelettes, waffles, huevos, chicken fried steak, and other staples – but the real highlight is their award-winning Bloody Mary.